boibboib/UpdateWeeklyLinks/README.md

 UpdateWeeklyLinks
 =================
-Reddit - Update the two "weekly" links in /r/books header that point to the weekly "recommendation" and "what are you reading threads.
+Reddit - Update the "weekly" links in /r/books header that point to the weekly "recommendation" and "what are you reading threads and then tweets the post.
+If the weekly post is not a "what are you reading" or "weekly recommendation", it simple tweets the post.

-Requirements:

-    PRAW library.
-    Must be a moderator.

-Usage:

-    Edit USERNAME, PASSWORD and SUBREDDIT vars in UpdateWeeklyLinks.py.
-    Run UpdateWeeklyLinks.py
+This one looks a little rough as it was one of the first ones I wrote and still barely knew python.
+My more recent bots look a little better, but they're all pretty rough :)

-This script is scheduled run shortly after AutoModerator posts a "weekly" post.
-The script will run until it finds a "weekly" post, then it updates the /r/books header and exits.
+This script is scheduled run shortly after AutoModerator posts a "weekly" post sometime around 5am ET.